 Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response the health and aged care sectors advanced clinical courses for nurses management courses for health and care workers entering these roles. support education and training initiatives.
 14.3 The Australian Government, in conjunction with universities and providers, should fund the expansion of 'teaching aged care services' to promote the sector and provide appropriate training for medical, nursing and allied health students and professionals.
 Partially supported.
 The Government has already supported the establishment of a number of teaching aged care services.
 New capital funding arrangements introduced as part of the aged care reform package will include flexibility to support the establishment of such services where appropriate.
 In addition, the Workforce Compact will provide a more comprehensive mechanism for improving the attractiveness of the aged care sector as a place to work, including by supporting improved aged care workforce education and training.
-14.4 Given industry concerns about the variability in training outcomes for students, the Australian Government should undertake an independent and comprehensive review of aged care-related vocational education and training (VET) courses and their delivery by registered training organisations (RTOs).
-Among other things, the review should consider: examining current practices that may be leading to variability in student outcomes, including periods of training and practicum reviewing procedures to ensure that VET trainers and assessors possess required current practice knowledge identifying whether regulators are adequately resourced to monitor and audit RTOs using a risk-based regulatory approach and have appropriate enforcement regimes that allow for appropriate and proportional responses to noncompliance by RTOs Partially supported.
+14.4 variability in training outcomes for students, the Australian Government should undertake an independent and comprehensive review of aged care-related vocational education and training (VET) courses and their delivery by registered training organisations (RTOs).
+Among other things, the review should consider: • examining current practices that may be reading to variability in student outcomes, including periods of training and practicum Partially supported.
 The Workforce Compact will provide a mechanism for all stakeholders to work together to review aged care related VET courses.
 This work will benefit from the evidence base established through the Aged Care Workforce Reform Project.
 While it is envisaged that this review work will address the issues identified by the Commission, the precise scope will need to be determined in consultation with stakeholders, including state and territory governments.